 Duke Energy provides electric service to a substantial area of Oconee County that includes the greater Walhalla and West Union area that stretches north from Seneca along Lake Keowee to Lake Jocassee and includes the northernmost area of the County.
 Duke Energy is one of the largest electric power companies in the United States, serving electricity to 7.6 million electric retail customers in six states.
-More than 756,000 of these customers are in South Carolina (Duke Energy, 2019).
 Duke Energy plants that provide electricity to customers in Oconee County and neighboring areas include the Oconee Nuclear Station, the Keowee Hydro Station, and the Jocassee and Bad Creek Pumped-storage Generating Stations.
-Of particular note is the Oconee

-Nuclear Station, one of the nation's largest nuclear plants with a generating capacity of 2.6 million kilowatts - enough to power 1.9 million homes.
+Of particular note is the Oconee Nuclear Station, one of the nation's largest nuclear plants with a generating capacity of 2.6 million kilowatts - enough to power 1.9 million homes.